Shiv98/A-basic-HTML-IncomeTax-website/README.md

 # A-basic-HTML-IncomeTax-website
-A basic HTML website made using php, HTML, CSS.
+This website was made for class 12 project in Multimedia and Web T A basic HTML website made using php, HTML, CSS.
 This website is made as per the income tax rules in 2016 Dec.
 Website contains the following features: